 Access to pain relief

-One of OPIS's key areas of focus is promoting access to effective pain relief to those in need.
+One of OPIS's key areas of focus is promoting access to effective pain relief for those in need.
 We are carrying out advocacy and education to help ensure that patients in moderate to severe pain from terminal cancer and other sources of severe heath-related suffering can obtain morphine.
 This is an issue that affects millions of people in low- and middle-income countries, as documented in a major 2017 Lancet Commission report, and is now also affecting the US as a result of the authorities' drastic response to the opioid crisis, restricting access to pain medication for those in need.
-We have a close collaboration with Hospice Burkina to improve access to morphine and palliative care in Burkina Faso.
-We are also advocating for better treatments for cluster headache patients.
+We have a close collaboration with Hospice Burkina to improve access to morphine and palliative care in Burkina Faso, and we co-organised a national conference with the Ministry of Health in December 2019.

 • The press release in English, French and Spanish of our UN Human Rights Council expert panel event "Ending the Agony: Access to Morphine as an Ethical and Human Rights Imperative", held on 14 March 2018 in Geneva, in partnership with International Doctors for Healthier Drug Policies